The Future of Screw Manufacturing for Surveillance Cameras: Trends and Advancements

 The choice of materials for screws in surveillance cameras is evolving to meet the demands of modern technology.
 Traditional materials like stainless steel and brass are still widely used due to their corrosion resistance and strength.
 However, advancements in materials science are introducing new options.

-Titanium is gaining popularity due to its lightweight nature, high strength-to-weight ratio, and excellent corrosion resistance.
+Titanium screws are gaining popularity due to their lightweight nature, high strength‑to‑weight ratio, and excellent corrosion resistance.
 Titanium screws are ideal for applications where weight reduction is essential, such as drones or portable surveillance cameras.

 Ceramic screws offer exceptional resistance to heat, chemicals, and corrosion while being electrically non‑conductive.
 These properties make them suitable for specialized surveillance cameras used in extreme environments or industrial settings.